0xKayala/NucleiFuzzer/README.md

 ### Steps to Install:
 1. git clone https://github.com/0xKayala/NucleiFuzzer.git
 2. cd NucleiFuzzer
+3. mv NucleiFuzzer.sh /home/kali/
-3. chmod +x NucleiFuzzer.sh
+4. sudo chmod +x NucleiFuzzer.sh
-4. ./NucleiFuzzer.sh
+5. ./NucleiFuzzer.sh

 <br>**Note:** Tool links such as `Paramspider`, `Nuclei` & `Fuzzing-Templates` are provided in the top section.
 Change the paths in the `NucleiFuzzer.sh` file according to the `paramspider tool saved location` & `fuzzing-templates saved location` on your pc.